Woodwind and Percussion FAQ

 - Jazz Ensemble

 Q. Do any of IWU’s instrumental ensembles tour?

-A. Yes, the Wind Ensemble and Illinois Wesleyan Civic Orchestra regularly do concerts in fine halls in major cities.
+A. Yes, the Wind Ensemble and Illinois Wesleyan Symphony Orchestra regularly do concerts in fine halls in major cities.
 The Jazz Ensemble visits high schools each year, plays development functions in locations like Arizona and California, and takes a major tour every four years.
 These have included Japan, the United Kingdom and Italy.

 Q. What chamber music opportunities are available?

 A. Standard instrumentation ensembles are generally offered each semester - woodwind quintet, brass quintet and choir, trombone choir, flute choir, saxophone quartet, and the tuba quartet and ensemble.
 The professor overseeing the ensemble will assist in the selection of ensemble members.